 M.F.A.
 Degree Requirements:

 The remaining credits count towards the development and presentation of an M.F.A. thesis project that demonstrates the student’s personal strengths and vision within their specific area of study: Six credits are taken as DMD 5075 MFA Final Thesis Project and three credits are taken as DMD 5900 MFA Degree Exhibition.
 Students must follow the departmental M.F.A.
 Final Project Process and Procedures guidelines while developing their M.F.A.
 Final Project.
 This includes instructions for: the formation of an M.F.A.
 Advisory Committee, submission of a project proposal, and development of a final project.
-The M.F.A. culminates in a major public exhibition that is supported by a written statement and exhibition documentation.
+The M.F.A. culminates in a major public exhibition at the William Benton Museum of Art, Connecticut's State art museum, that is supported by a written statement and exhibition documentation.
 The exhibition features the body of work resulting from the M.F.A. final project and courses taken in the final year of study.
 Each candidate then participates in an oral defense of the completed body of work and written statement with their advisory committee.
+See the past M.F.A.
+Exhibitions on the Exhibitions page.